 - puzzle game

 As you can see, I took pretty much everything out of its packaging because I know how quickly trash can build up in the car.
-I’m also thinking about offering the big girls an extra incentive to keep things neat and put away in their backpacks so that we can avoid a total disaster (and the dog chewing up things she shouldn’t!).
+I’m also thinking about offering the big girls an extra incentive to keep things neat and put them away in their backpacks so that we can avoid a total disaster (and the dog chewing up things she shouldn’t!).

 I also packed a bag full of special surprises to hand out throughout the trip.
 I haven’t decided exactly how we’ll divide up the surprises, but we’ll probably wait until after breakfast for the first one and plan on one every hour from there.